wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/5-troubleshoot-data.md

 > [!div class="mx-imgBorder"]
 > [![Opening the lineage view](../media/05-opening-lineage-view-ssm.png)](../media/05-opening-lineage-view-ssm.png#lightbox)

 Once the view canvas opens, we can begin to explore this view.
-The following is an excerpt of the data lineage for our workspace, **Tailwind Sales. **
+The following is an excerpt of the data lineage for our workspace, **Tailwind Sales**.

 > [!div class="mx-imgBorder"]
 > [![Except of Tailwind data lineage](../media/05-excerpt-lineage-ssm.png)](../media/05-excerpt-lineage-ssm.png#lightbox)